Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Proficiency with alchemist's Supplies allows you to unlock more information on Arcana checks involving potions and similar materials.

 **Investigation**
-When you inspect an area for clues, proficiency with alchemist's Supplies grants additional insight into any chemicals or other substances that might have been used in the area.
+When you inspect an area for clues, Proficiency with alchemist's Supplies grants additional insight into any chemicals or other substances that might have been used in the area.

 **Alchemical Crafting**
-You can use this tool proficiency to create alchemical items.
+You can use this tool Proficiency to create alchemical items.
 A character can s pend money to collect raw materials, which weigh 1 pound for every 500 SP spent.
 The DM can allow a character to make a check using the indicated skill with advantage.
 As part of a long rest, you can use alchemist's Supplies to make one dose of acid, alchemist's fire, antitoxin, oil, perfume, or soap.
 Subtract half the value of the created item from the total SP worth of raw materials you are carrying.

 | **ACTIVITY** | **DC** |
 | --- | :-: |